 '''

-(list->cblock lst type) → any
+(list->cblock lst type [expect-length]) → cpointer?

 lst : list?

 type : ctype?

+expect-length : (or/c exact-nonnegative-integer? #f) = #f

 '''

-Allocates a memory block of an appropriate size, and initializes it using values from 1st and the given type.
-The 1st must hold values that can all be converted to C values according to the given type.
+Allocates a memory block of an appropriate size-using malloc with type and (length lst)-and initializes it using values from lst.
+The lst must hold values that can all be converted to C values according to the given type.